 I was a bit salty after but in a good way :)

-After time in the salt cave, my skin did feel extremely soft.
-I also felt relaxed.
-I would try this treatment more if there were some locations near me in San Diego.
+After time in the salt cave, my skin did feel extremely soft and I felt relaxed.
 A man who was in the cave at the same time said he goes regularly and it helps his ailments.

 *Tip: Don’t bring any electronic equipment (phone, camera, etc.) into the salt cave.
-When I went in, I brought my handbag with me and when I left I had no battery power left on any of my electronics.
+When I went in, I brought my handbag with me and when I left I had no battery power on any of my electronics.
 If you know me at all, I’m always fully charged with a backup external battery.
-Nothing had power when I left.
-I was fine but just a heads up.*
+Nothing had power when I left the cave.*

 Right downtown is Brookfield Place.
 It’s an office building if I am correct as well as the home to the Hockey Hall of Fame.
-I came here for shelter from the rain plus I’m a fan of the Albert Lambert Galleria which was designed by Santiago Calatrava.
+While I was finding cover from the rain, I came in here.
+Plus I wanted to see the Albert Lambert Galleria which was designed by Santiago Calatrava.